 There are a variety of reasons why content marketing is important.
-Here are some reasons why it brings success to marketers:

 - Research: If a consumer is aware of a problem they have, they’ll likely go on a quest to search for an answer to find a solution.
-It’s important to create content so it’s readily available and strategically available on a website, through social media channels, or a basic search through the internet.
+It’s important to create content, so it’s readily available and strategically available on a website, through social media channels, or a basic search through the internet.
 Having content for the audience will educate them and hopefully lead to a sales conversion.

 - Consideration: While the consumer is on a quest for answers, they’ll likely start narrowing down their selections by comparing products.
-By providing valuable pieces of content, target audiences can be more informed with their decisions to purchase.
+By providing valuable pieces of content, target audiences can be more informed in their decisions to purchase.
 Content also builds and provides trust between the consumer and brand.
 The more information and transparency provided by the brand and the product, the more likely the consumer is to trust that this option may be worth considering over other brands and products to be a solution to their problem.

 - The result: After consuming content, researching, and considering their options, by this point, the consumer is ready to take action and move ahead with their purchase decision.

 There are many ways businesses and individuals can get started with content development.
 The easiest way to start creating something of value is by providing consumers with a blog.
 Creating a blog is a creative way to provide crafted content with articles that can inform and engage an audience and turn them into customers or clients.

 Creating relevant information establishes a brand as an information source, which builds trust.
 These blog articles can also be promoted through digital marketing efforts to reach a wider audience.
 More engagement can be obtained and gained among an audience when blog articles are shared on social media pages.